Attend a presentation or CE course

 From time to time, the IPPF works with partner organizations to offer online continuing education courses.

-- Develop evidence-based initial treatment strategies for patients with systemic PV
+• Determine optimal initial treatment for patients with oral PV

 Upon proper completion of this activity, participants should be better able to: